 With a background in psychology, I study how human well-being and mental health can be improved.
 My research follows the paradigm of theoretically based empiricism.
-I have advanced knowledge of quantitative methods, which I use to deepen our understanding of emotion regulation processes and the effects of psychological interventions.
+I have advanced knowledge of quantitative methods, which I use to deepen our understanding of psychopathology, emotion regulation, and the effects of psychological interventions.

-Currently, I’m a psychotherapist in training at the Zentrum für Psychotherapy der Humboldt-Universität zu Berlin and the Charité Universitätsmedizin Berlin, where I’m also involved in clinical research.
+Currently, I’m a psychotherapist in training at Zentrum für Psychotherapy der Humboldt-Universität zu Berlin and a postdoctoral researcher at Charité Universitätsmedizin Berlin.